tj-actions/changed-files/README.md

 </details>

 <details>
-<summary>Get all changed files using a list of files and take action base on the changes</summary>
+<summary>Get all changed files using a list of files and take action based on the changes</summary>

 ```yaml
 ...